 - Caring for, grooming, and exercising animal 'in-patients'.

-You can also use this course as a pathway to university, with 4 subject credits counting towards the Bachelor of Veterinary Technology at Charles Sturt University.
+Students can also use this course as a pathway to university, with four subject credits counting towards the Bachelor of Veterinary Technology at Charles Sturt University.

 Course Dates & Times

 Wangaratta - Tone Road

 Traineeship - Open from 1st February / 2022

 Workplace based - Open from 1st February / 2022